awsdocs/aws-cdk-guide/v2/migrating-v2.md

 Expected changes include but are not limited to:
 + Changes to the `CDKMetadata` resource\.
 + Updated asset hashes\.
 + Changes related to the new\-style stack synthesis\.
-Applies if your app used the legacy stack synthesizer in v1\. \(CDK v2 does not support the legacy stack synthesizer\.\)
+Applies if your app used the legacy stack synthesizer in v1\.
 + The addition of a `CheckBootstrapVersion` rule\.

 Unexpected changes are typically not caused by upgrading to AWS CDK v2 in itself\.
 Usually, they're the result of deprecated behavior that was previously changed by feature flags\.
 This is a symptom of upgrading from a version of CDK earlier than about 1\.85\.x\.
 You would see the same changes upgrading to the latest v1\.x release\.
 You can usually resolve this by doing the following: